michalis-papamichael/michalis-papamichael/README.md

 - ⚡ Fun fact: ...
 - 💻 Graduate of Computer Science of Frederick University.
 -->
-- 🌱 Currently learning Go/C, and Compilers
+- 🌱 Currently learning Go/C, Compilers and Networking
 - 🚀 Advancing my skils in C#/.NET

 <!-- ### Connect with me: